SEAHORSE: A Multilingual, Multifaceted Dataset for Summarization Evaluation: Conclusion

 \section{Conclusion}

 In this work, we present \seahorse, a large-scale multilingual, multifaceted dataset for summarization consisting of 96K human annotations of summaries.
 Due to its size and scope, \seahorse enables the training and evaluation of learnt metrics across several quality dimensions.
-Our results show that \seahorse-trained metrics not only achieve strong performance on our own test set but also generalize well to other external benchmarks, mFACE and TRUE.
-In the future, we are interested in exploring how \seahorse can be used more directly to improve the quality of summarization models and metrics, and hope this work enables others to do the same.
+Our results show that \seahorse-trained metrics not only achieve strong performance on our own test set but also generalize to other external and out-of-domain benchmarks: mFACE and TRUE.
+In the future, we are interested in exploring how \seahorse can be used more directly to improve the quality of summarization models and metrics, and hope this paper and the public release of \dataset enables further research on these topics.